johnnyhaut/pitt-printing-tracker/README.md

 * User's should be able to report broken printers to the system

 ## Running Program
+1) Create a virtual Environment
+* python -m venv venv
-1) Activate the virtual environment:
+2) Activate the Virtual Environment:
-* In MacOS: source venv/bin/activate
+* In MacOS: source ./venv/bin/activate
 * In Windows: .\venv\Scripts\activate
-2) Install the dependencies
+3) Install the dependencies
 * pip install -r requirements.txt
-3) Running the local server
+4) Running the local server
 * python main_app.py
-4) Accessing the page
+5) Accessing the page
 * Go to 'http://127.0.0.1:8000'